jonnonz1/nz-statute-book/acts/public/1968/estate-and-gift-duties-act-1968.md

 [Repealed]

 ### 90A Application of Parts 4A and 8A of Tax Administration Act 1994
-(1) Parts 4A and 8A of the Tax Administration Act 1994 apply with respect to every notice of assessment or amended assessment issued by the Commissioner under this Act on or after the 1st day of October 1996.
+(1) Parts 4A and 8A of the Tax Administration Act 1994 apply with respect to every notice of assessment or amended assessment issued by the Commissioner under this Act on or after 1 October 1996.
-(2) Subsection (1) of this section does not apply to any notice of amended assessment issued by the Commissioner under this Act on or after the 1st day of October 1996, if, before that date, the person who has been assessed has made a competent objection to a notice of assessment that precedes the notice of amended assessment.
+(2) Subsection (1) does not apply to any notice of amended assessment issued by the Commissioner under this Act on or after 1 October 1996, if, before that date, the person who has been assessed has made a competent objection to a notice of assessment that precedes the notice of amended assessment.

 ### 91 Commissioner may alter assessment, or objection may be submitted to Taxation Review Authority
 [Repealed]